Gerry-Malta/ComfyUI-GerryNodes/README.md

 widgets in place - so a dead calculation path doesn't leave editable-but- inert fields sitting around to confuse people.

-If any of those widgets are promoted to an outer subgraph face, the promoted parameter disappears from that outer view entirely while the interior widget stays visible, just grayed.
+It works the same way whether the nodes involved live in the main graph or inside a subgraph.
+If a grayed-out widget happens to be promoted to a subgraph's outer face, the promoted parameter disappears from that outer view entirely - so a packaged subgraph stays tidy and only shows the parameters that are actually relevant to its current state, instead of exposing irrelevant fields from whichever branch isn't in use.

 Nodes that feed **both** branches (shared ancestors - e.g. a width/height primitive both methods depend on) are left untouched, since they're still